Campus Resources

 International Student & Scholar Services

 International Education & Engagement (IEE) is dedicated to serving the internationalization efforts at the University of Wisconsin-La Crosse.
-International Student & Scholar Services (ISSS) serves UWL's international community by providing comprehensive services to international students and scholars through immigration advising; assisting departments to bring international researchers and scholars in collaborative projects on campus; and offering events and programs on campus that bridge understanding and linkages between the United States and international communities on campus and in the community.
+International Student & Scholar Services (ISSS) serves UWL's international community by providing comprehensive services to international students and scholars through immigration advising; assisting departments to bring international researchers and scholars in collaborative projects on-campus; and offering events and programs on-campus that bridge understanding and linkages between the U.S. and international communities on-campus and in the community.

-Our professional ISSS advisers and coordinators are professionally trained to provide information about non-immigrant visa rules and regulations for students and scholars holding F and J visas.
-Our advisors and coordinators are also trained to provide counseling to international students and scholars about academic, personal, and cultural matters, as well as cross-cultural adjustment concerns.
-Our dedicated staff administers comprehensive guidance to international students, beginning with new student orientation through advising on work opportunities upon graduation.
+Our professional ISSS advisors/coordinators are professionally trained to provide information about non-immigrant visa rules and regulations for students and scholars holding F and J visas.
+Our advisors/coordinators are also trained to provide support to international students and scholars about academic, personal, and cultural matters, as well as cross-cultural adjustment concerns.
+Our dedicated staff administers comprehensive guidance to international students, beginning with new student orientation through advising on work opportunities upon graduation and beyond.

 Education abroad & study away programs